 Dust the leaves regularly.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
 Wipe the topsides of the leaves down once a month to keep levels down and improve growing conditions.

-Heliconia is part of the Zingiberales order, that holds genera such as Musa (Banana palms), Strelitzia and Calathea that bare significant similarities in their rhizomatous and foliage structures.
-Heliconia was first classified in 1753 by Carl Linnaeus, using the Greek word 'helikṓnios' that can be translated to 'high' - in reference to the tall-growing nature of the genus.
+Heliconia is part of the Zingiberales order that holds genera such as Musa (Banana palms), Strelitzia and Calathea that bare significant similarities in their rhizomatous and foliage structures.
+Heliconia was first classified in 1753 by Carl Linnaeus, using the Greek word 'helikṓnios' to mean 'high', in reference to the tall-growing nature of the genus (over 2m, 6ft).
 This genus originates from tropical America but has been recently naturalised in Florida, Thailand and the Gambia.

-H1b - can be grown outdoors in summer in a sheltered location, but is fine to remain indoors.
-If you decide to bring this houseplant outdoors, do not allow it to endure more than an hour of direct sunlight a day as this will burn the leaves.
-Regularly keep an eye out for pests and potential cold temperatures.
-Flower loss may occur if temperatures dip below 12°C.
+H1b (Hardiness Zone 12) - Can be grown outdoors during the summer in a sheltered location with temperatures above 15℃ (59℉), but is fine to remain indoors, too.
+If you decide to bring this plant outdoors, don't allow it to endure any direct sunlight as it may result in sun-scorch and dehydration.
+Regularly keep an eye out for pests, especially when re-introducing it back indoors.

 Up to 2m in height and 0.8m in width if repotted most years.
 The ultimate height will take between 5 - 10 years to achieve, but can live for up to twenty years in the right care.